wechaty/docusaurus/docusaurus/docs/puppet-services/wxwork.md

 ## Known Issues

-1. Change company of the account will cause unknown bug to wxwork [wechaty/puppet-services#100](https://github.com/wechaty/puppet-services/issues/100#issuecomment-803709545)
+1. Change company of the account will cause unknown bug to wxwork.
+See [wechaty/puppet-services#100](https://github.com/wechaty/puppet-services/issues/100#issuecomment-803709545)

 ## Questions